tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - 1959

-### Q: In the game "Brawlhalla", what species is the character Bôouml;dvar is?
+### Q: In the game "Brawlhalla", what species is the character Bödvar is?
 - **Correct Answer:** Half Human / Half Bear
 - A Human
 - Half Wolf / Half Bear